top of page

 This Feast takes place at the time of the ingathering of the harvest and extravagant daily offerings are to be brought to the Lord.
 No ordinary work is permitted on the first day or the last day of the Feast, in addition to any regular Sabbaths.
 It is a time of great rejoicing before the Lord for the promises He keeps and the harvest He gives so bountifully in the Promised Land.
 Consider the comparison between wilderness manna and a bountiful harvest in the Promised Land.
 This is cause for great rejoicing!

 Traditionally, though not practiced everywhere, Jews read the Book of Ecclesiastes on the Shabbat of the Feast of Tabernacles.
-This spurs reflection and remembrance that this world is nothing but vanity and our purpose and duty is to fear God keep His commandments, until Messiah comes to establish the Kingdom of God on the earth.
+The other portion read is Ezekiel 38-39, about the war of Gog & Magog.
+These scriptures spur reflection and remembrance that this world is nothing but vanity and our purpose and duty is to fear God and keep His commandments, even through the final battle between good and evil, until Messiah comes to establish the Kingdom of God on the earth.

 As an obedient Jewish male and Son of God, Jesus celebrated the Feast of Tabernacles.
 Around this time, a great controversy surrounded His ministry and so at first, He went in secret.
 But later, in the middle of the Feast, Jesus went up to the Temple and began to teach.
 He claimed that His teaching came directly from God/heaven and that God’s own people were not keeping the Laws of God or discerning correctly because they were worldly and judging by the ways of this world.
 For this, they accused Him, the One full of the Holy Spirit, of having demons.